 How do I know if I live in a conservation area?

-To find out if you live in a conservation area, contact your local planning authority (LPA) (opens in a new window).
-They will be able to tell you why the area was designated.
+To find out if you live in a conservation area, contact your local planning authority (LPA).
+Your LPA can tell you why the area was designated as a conservation area.
 They will also map where the area extends to and explain the level of legal protection in place.